universal-credit-system/wallet/README.md

 ```

 ## Update
-Do get the latest updates for the source code run `git pull`
+To get the latest updates for the source code run `git pull`
 ```bash
 git pull
 ```